xrettle/WFGY/ProblemMap/examples/example_08_eval_rag_quality.md

 # Example 08 — Evaluate RAG Quality (Precision, Refusal, Citations)

+> **Evaluation disclaimer (example RAG quality)**
+> The scores in this example come from one concrete RAG setup and prompt design.
+> They are meant to show how to run an evaluation, not to claim that any model or stack is globally better.

+---

 **Goal**
 Measure RAG quality with **deterministic, SDK-free** metrics so you stop guessing.
 We score **answer precision**, **refusal behavior** (over/under-refusal), and **citation hit rate** from traces you already generate in Examples 01–03.